GCT Featured Articles

 Global market for microgrids

-Globally, the microgrid market is forecasted to be over $30 billion by 2027, which is quite a bit higher than previously anticipated, as the global microgrid market grows rapidly.
-Here is a snippet of an article from Greentech Media about the growth of the global off-grid power market:
+Globally, the microgrid market is forecasted to be over $30 billion by 2027, which is quite a bit higher than previously anticipated.
+The global microgrid market continues to grow rapidly.
+Here is a snippet of an article from Greentech Media about the growth of the global off-grid (microgrid) power market: